 We are also investigating methods for enabling the robot to learn tasks using less human-provided information.
 For example, in recent work the robot automatically learns which objects in the environment (and specific features of those objects) are relevant to successfully performing the task.

-This research is made possible by generous support from the National Science Foundation (NSF) under awards IIS-1117127, IIS-1149965, and CNS-1305286.
+This research is made possible by support from the National Science Foundation (NSF) under awards IIS-1117127, IIS-1149965, CNS-1305286, and CCF-1533844.
 Any opinions, findings, and conclusions or recommendations expressed on this web site do not necessarily reflect the views of NSF.